OpShin/opshin-book/src/smart_contract_tour/validator_scripts.md

 ```

 This might be a bit to take in, especially the logic for checking the signatures.
+The most important part is that you see the parameters and the return type resp. the `assert` statements actually controlling the validation.
 In the next chapter we'll do a deep dive into the single most important object in Cardano smart contracts, the `ScriptContext`.